-> Hashes ensure the reliability of information by representing any given piece of data with a unique, consistent string of random looking characters.
-This makes changes to data visible because one can see that a hash has changed hash without needing to inspect the data itself.
+Hashes ensure the reliability of information by representing any given piece of data with a unique, consistent string of random looking characters.
+This makes changes to data visible because one can see that a hash has changed without needing to inspect the data itself.

-> However, it is impossible to get the original data from a hash -- its purpose is to prove that the data to which it corresponds has not been altered.
-The same data consistently gives the same hash, and different data always gives a completely different hash.
+However, it is impossible to get the original data from a hash -- its purpose is to prove that the data to which it corresponds has not been altered.
+The same data consistently gives the same hash, and different data always give a completely different hash.

-> These features imply that one can use small, portable hashes to verify data.
+These features imply that one can use small, portable hashes to verify data.
 One could also use a database containing data and their hashes as a table of contents, indexing (though not reading) data associated with a given hash.

-> Signatures provide an additional type of data verification, answering the question "who created this data?"
-Signatures looks like hashes.
+Signatures provide an additional type of data verification, answering the question "who created this data?"
+Signatures look like hashes.
 They are unique, reliable, and like hashes, cannot be used to retrieve the data to which they correspond.
 Signatures also come with a pair of keys.
 One is public, and the other private.

-> What if one needs to restrict access in addition to verifying data?
+What if one needs to restrict access in addition to verifying data?
 Two types of encryption are possible.
 Symmetric encryption has one key for reading and writing data.
 Asymmetric encryption has two keys, where one creates messages and the other reads them.

 Encryption is a two way process, so the right key enables one to decrypt an encrypted message.
 With this added benefit come the drawbacks of the size of encrypted messages (at least as large as the original data) and broken encryption stripping the author of control of the original data.